Before you book

-Your time at Salford won’t all be about study – meeting new people, joining clubs and societies and getting involved in student representation are all important parts of your university experience.
+Your time at Salford won’t all be about study – meeting new people; joining clubs, societies and sports teams and getting involved in student representation are all important parts of your university experience.

 Hear from our Students’ Union team about the Union at Salford and your opportunities to get involved with extra-curricular activities.

 Financing your studies can feel like a minefield, but our askUS team are here to help.

 This talk will take you through all the relevant information about applying for student finance and we’ll also talk you through all the support services available at the university.

 Our askUS team are on hand to help with queries throughout the morning too, on topics such as careers, wellbeing and counselling, diversity, academic support and more.

 Please note that if you have specific enquiries about your eligibility for student finance, these questions are better directed to Student Finance England, Wales, Scotland or Northern Ireland as appropriate.